 This is the real Donald Trump, loud and clear

-Anne Kingston on how Trump’s messaging is now so brazen that dog whistles are redundant.
+Anne Kingston: Trump’s messaging is now so brazen that dog whistles are redundant.
 The signals are increasingly plain for all to see.

 In a combative, unprecedented, off-the-hook press conference held Tuesday afternoon in the gilded lobby of Trump Tower in New York City, President Donald Trump alluded plaintively to the “massive, self-inflicted wound on our country,” one he termed “disgraceful.”
 Following the weekend of horrific violence at a “Unite the Right” rally in Charlottesville, one that showcased newly emboldened hatred in the U.S. and left one woman, Heather Heyer, dead and 19 injured, one might reasonably assume the president was referring to the scourge of racism.
 But no. In Trump’s America, this “self-inflated wound” involved the amount of red-tape required to get a permit to build “infrastructure.”

-When Trump finally responded to reporters’ questions about racism and Charlottesville, he did so in a way that won him a thank- you from former Klu Klux Klan Grand Wizard David Duke and left no doubt that a white-supremacist sympathizer sits in the White House.
+When Trump finally responded to reporters’ questions about racism and Charlottesville, he did so in a way that won him a thank you from former Ku Klux Klan grand wizard David Duke, and left no doubt that a white-supremacist sympathizer sits in the White House.

 Racism could be solved with “job creation” and fixing “inner cities,” Trump posited, as if making more money solved all problems.
 Clearly it hasn’t fixed his bottomless need for approbation, a maw so big he heartlessly boasted that Heyer’s grieving mother thanked him for his remarks on Twitter (Trump admitted he hasn’t yet reached out to Heyer’s family).